noo7/Personal-Website-2.0/README.md

 Updates:
 1/22/2015 Personal-Website-2.0.1: Added some latest news, 4 projects and several photos; fixed some typos and changed some CSS contents; updated the resume.
-2/8/2015  Added a small fb like button.
+2/8/2015  Added a small fb like button as an iframe.

 © Xiaodan Zhang 2015 All Rights reserved.